-- Perform routine inspections to ensure your work site follows these guidelines. - A Make sure all pipes inside your business are properly connected to the public sanitary sewer system.
-Businesses on private septic systems should use care to protect their systems and should follow Health Department regulations/standards. - & Review your current practices and look for areas where you can improve.
+- Perform routine inspections to help ensure your work site complies with stormwater requirements. - Make sure all pipes inside your business are properly connected to the sanitary sewer system. - Review your current practices and look for areas where you can improve.
 Use the Stormwater Pollution Prevention Self-Inspection Checklist and Action Plan to assist with this process.